pirahansiah/farshid/OpenCV_book/3/image2pdf.md

 Convert images to PDF with Python!
 Using the FPDF library, this code creates a PDF from a folder of images.
 It sorts the images, adds each image as a page, and includes the filename as a caption.
 Try it now! #Python #PDF #ImageProcessing
+Convert images to PDF with Python!
+Using the FPDF library, this code creates a PDF from a folder of images.
+It sorts the images, adds each image as a page, and includes the filename as a caption.
+Try it now! #Python #PDF #ImageProcessing

 ## convert image to video
 ```python